ntu-aris/caric/index.md

 The final judging criteria is the total number of interest points that have been fully captured and communitated back to the ground station.
 For a point to be fully captured, it has to satisfy the following criteria:

-* Line of sight and fielf of view: the interest point has to fall in the field of view of the camera, and the camera has direct line of sight to the interest point (not obstructed by any other objects).
+### Line of sight and fielf of view
+The interest point has to fall in the field of view of the camera, and the camera has direct line of sight to the interest point (not obstructed by any other objects).
 The camera horizontal and vertical fields of view are defined by the parameters `HorizFOV` and `VertFOV` in the file `caric_ppcom_network.txt`.
 Note that the camera orientation can be controlled as described in the section [Camera Gimbal Control](#camera-gimbal-control).

+### Motion blur
-* Motion blur: motion blur is resulted from moving object during the camera exposure duration defined by the parameter `ExposureTime`.
+Motion blur is resulted from moving object during the camera exposure duration defined by the parameter `ExposureTime`.
 The motion blur metric, defined as the number of pixels that an interest point moves across during the exposure, is computed as:

 $$
 \text{horizontal_blur} = \dfrac{|u_1-u_0|}{\text{pixel_width}},\\